Updated June 2014

 - Sample motion material

 - Mastering the Art of Complex Civil Motions (Toronto: Continuing Legal Education, Law Society of Upper Canada, 2011).
-Order this publication through the AccessCLE website or review it at your local law library (see AdvoCAT Great Library Catalogue).
+Review this publication at your local law library (see AdvoCAT Great Library Catalogue) or order it through the AccessCLE website.
+The website includes a search function to find other relevant articles from The Law Society of Upper Canada's Continuing Professional Development programs.

 - Pre-Trial Motions for Counsel New to Civil Litigation (Toronto: Continuing Legal Education, Law Society of Upper Canada, 2010).
 Order this publication through the AccessCLE website or review it at your local law library (see AdvoCAT Great Library Catalogue).